abrodriguezalman/nuvora-tktk-scrapper/README.md

-# Hashtag Video Scraper 📊
+# Tiktok Video Scraper 📊
-This program scrapes Tiktok video results from a given hashtag keyword using Playwright and outputs structured data for analysis.
+This program scrapes Tiktok video engagement metrics from a given hashtag or keyword using Playwright and outputs structured data for analysis.

 ## Project Structure 📁
 .\